BLC Mentors

 Program Schedule

 The eight-month hybrid program will run from August 2026 to May 2027, supporting 10 pairs of mentors and mentees.
-A detailed schedule will be shared soon and updated here.
+Download a program calendar here.
+View key dates below:

 The 2026 BLC Mentors program fee is $450 for mentees.
 This fee is the responsibility of the participating institution and is not paid by individual mentees.
 There is no program fee for mentors.
 The program fee includes meals during program activities, and supports instruction costs and program materials.
 The program fee does not include travel to and from the program locations.

 BLC is committed to making BLC Mentors accessible to all BLC member institutions, fostering a diverse community of mentees irrespective of their financial capacities.
-Institutions may apply to the BLC Mentors Fund to reduce the program fee for those who would otherwise be unable to participate in the program.
+Institutions may apply to reduce the program fee for those who would otherwise be unable to participate in the program.
 BLC Mentors is not open to institutions outside BLC’s membership network.

 Questions?